 I don’t think I’ve ever seen a city with a more picturesque Old Town.
 Here in Hoi An, the streets of the Ancient Town are lined with shops and cafes all painted in cheerful shades of yellow.
 Multi-colored lanterns sway in the breeze over every shopfront and every street.
 Instead of motorcycles which dominate the roads outside the Ancient Town, here you’re more likely to find people lazily peddling along on bicycles or simply walking from place to place.
 Add in the sporadic appearance of a number of ancient temples, pagodas, and crumbling family homes, and you have yourself a place you could easily spend days wandering around in exploring and taking photos.

 Technically, entrance into the Ancient Town is ticketed.
 I say technically because we were never once asked to show our tickets at any point other than when entering the historic houses and temples, but just to be on the safe side, I’d recommend purchasing a ticket on your first day in Hoi An and keeping it on you for the duration of your visit.
 They only cost 120,000 VND (around $5 USD) and children are free.
 With your ticket, you’ll also be allowed entrance into your choice of five different historic sights out of the 22 that are available.
-I’ll have a post up next week with more details about Hoi An’s Ancient Town and a few sights you might want to visit, so check back soon for that!

 Visit the Central Market

 Located at the eastern end of Ancient Town, the earlier you can get to Hoi An’s Central Market, the better.
 Not only because you’ll avoid the tourist crowds, but because you’ll be able to witness all the exciting action that happens at this market during its prime period.
 The first time we visited the Central Market, we arrived just before noon (when the above photo was taken) and found the whole experience a little underwhelming.
-I mean, the market was big, sure, but nothing I’d write home about.
+I mean, the market was big, sure, but nothing to write home about.